 \subsection{Proof of $\La^{(1)}_{n,k}>0$}

 The proof proceeds in several steps.
-We first introduce a conformal Yamabe invariant for non-compact manifolds and show that it gives a lower bound for $\mu^{(1)}$.
+We first introduce a conformal Yamabe constant for non-compact manifolds and show that it gives a lower bound for $\mu^{(1)}$.
 We then conclude by studying this conformal invariant.

-Let $(N,h)$ be a Riemannian manifold which is not necessarily compact or complete.
-We define the conformal Yamabe invariant $\mukim$ of $(N,h)$ following Schoen-Yau \cite[Section~2]{schoen.yau:88}, see also \cite{kim:00}, as
+Let $(N,h)$ be a Riemannian manifold that is not necessarily compact or complete.
+We define the conformal Yamabe constant $\mukim$ of $(N,h)$ following Schoen-Yau \cite[Section~2]{schoen.yau:88}, see also \cite{kim:00}, as